Synchronized motion of gold nanoparticles in an optothermal trap: Methods

-We calculated the scattering forces between particles using a Python-based generalized multiparticle mie theory package, MiePy.
-The forces were then integrated to get the potential profile (see Supporting Information 5).
-The absorption cross-section of the nanoparticle was calculated using Mie theory, which was used to calculate the temperature rise of the nanoparticle.
-The temperature distribution around the nanoparticle was then calculated by solving the Heat-diffusion equation by convolving the heat source density with the Green's function.
-Using the temperature rise of the nanoparticle, we conducted numerical simulations using a finite element method (FEM) solver to calculate the thermo-osmotic slip flow-induced force (see Supporting Information 6).
-The OTE force is similarly computed using the temperature profile as shown in Supporting Information 7.
+We characterize the temperature rise around the anchor particle used in our experiments numerically and experimentally, which match to a reasonable extent.
+The temperature increase around the anchor AuNP is estimated using a liquid crystal phase transition-based method \cite{franzlHydrodynamicManipulationNanoobjects2022,chand2023emergence} described in supporting information S2.
+Briefly, the anchor particle is heated in a liquid crystal environment, which leads to a nematic to isotropic phase transition above a temperature of 308 K. The phase boundary is measured and used to estimate the temperature rise on the particle's surface.
+On the other hand, we also estimated the temperature rise theoretically.
+The absorption cross-section of the nanoparticle was calculated using Mie theory, which was used to calculate the temperature rise of the nanoparticle.\cite{baffouThermoplasmonicsHeatingMetal2017a,hulst1981light} The temperature distribution around the nanoparticle was then calculated by solving the Heat-diffusion equation by convolving the heat source density with the Green's function.
+This is further described in detail in supporting information S3.
+Using the temperature rise of the nanoparticle, we conducted numerical simulations using a finite element method (FEM) solver to calculate the thermo-osmotic slip flow-induced force\cite{franzlHydrodynamicManipulationNanoobjects2022,chand2023emergence} (see Supporting Information S4).
+The OTE force is similarly computed using the temperature profile, as shown in Supporting Information S5.\cite{shuklaOptothermoelectricTrappingFluorescent2023a,linOptoThermoelectricNanotweezers2018}